kyma-project/api-gateway/docs/user/troubleshooting-guides/03-80-apirule-v2-introduction/03-80-blocked-in-cluster-communication.md

 This approach aligns with Kyma's "secure by default" principle.

 ## Solution
-To allow internal traffic, you need to create an **AuthorizationPolicy**.
+To allow internal traffic, you must create an **AuthorizationPolicy**.
-If APIRule is applied internal traffic is blocked by default.
-To allow it you need to create an ALLOW-type **AuthorizationPolicy**.
+If APIRule is applied, internal traffic is blocked by default.
+To allow it, you need to create an ALLOW-type AuthorizationPolicy.

 Below is an example of an **AuthorizationPolicy** that allows an internal traffic to the given workload.
 Note that it excludes traffic coming from `istio-ingressgateway` to not interfere with policies apllied by APIRule to an external traffic.